Iris De Brito

 Batuke International Festival provided a unique platform whereby Afro-portuguese culture was able to thrive and be represented in the dance sector in the UK while opening up opportunities for similar events to be born throughout diaspora communities all over Europe.

-Upon my trip to Angola my ideas came into further focus and I'm drawn to choreograph around the theme of broken bonds of those forced to immigrate to other countries and the emotional challenges that diaspora communities face throughout generations.
+Upon my trip to Angola my ideas came into further focus and I'm drawn to choreograph around the theme of broken bonds, such as economic migration and emotional challenges that diaspora communities face throughout generations.

 5 Days in Angola / 2017